Scroll To Top

 3. Reach out

-When things are hard, it’s important to lean on our communities.
+When things are hard, it’s important to lean on and connect with our communities.
 We are social creatures, and it can be helpful to reach out to friends.
 Social isolation can amplify negative feelings, so spending time with people we care about is a stress reducer.
+Being in community by getting as well as giving support is an important step to building the world we want to see.

 If you’re in crisis, you can always call for help here.
 If you are looking for additional support, you can find a therapist.
 If you are insured, your insurance should have a list of providers in your network.
 If you are not insured and live in the Twin Cities Walk-In Counseling Center offers free services; and if you live in Greater Minnesota you can search for service options here.